It has been called California’s Main Street.

 Highway 99 is a 425-mile milk run taking you through places such as Red Bluff, Chico, Corning, Gridley, Live Oak, Los Molinos, Yuba City, East Nicolaus, Sacramento, Galt, Stockton, Manteca, Ripon, Salida, Modesto, Ceres, Turlock, Merced, Madera, Livingston, Kingsburg, Chowchilla, Fresno, Delano, Bakersfield, and a list of dozens of other towns and burgs.

-It was one of California’s originally highways approved by voters in a bond election in 1910.
+It was one of California’s original highways approved by voters in a bond election in 1910.
 The last asphalt was poured in 1920.
 A bond issue last decade – Proposition 1B – was part of a grandiose plan to elevate Highway 99 to virtual interstate status with major improvements including what was built along 14 miles from Stockton to Manteca where the freeway was widened to three lanes in each direction.

-The Main Street moniker is as much a nod to it being the primary highway of commerce for California’s Heartland as much as it is the nation’s premier route for moving much of the county’s fruits, vegetables, and milk to market that is raised and produced virtually along every country road that runs east toward the Sierra or west toward the Costal Ranges.
+The Main Street moniker is as much a nod to it being the primary highway of commerce for California’s Heartland as much as it is the nation’s premier route for moving much of the county’s fruit, vegetables, and milk to market that is raised and produced virtually along every country road that runs east toward the Sierra or west toward the Costal Ranges.

 Traveling Highway 99 you see a California that few elsewhere associate with the Golden State.
 There are no golden sandy beaches, towering redwoods at the ocean’s edge, endless desert, Transamerica office tower, Malibu mansions, stunning glacier monoliths carved from ice, clanging cable cars, Hollywood Hills, or movie stars.
 People of fame have heralded from the Central Valley but they tend to be as gritty and practical as the land where they were born – Merle Haggard, Del Webb, and Randolph Mantooth, to name a few.